garethltm/obsibrain/sc900/Microsoft Defender for Office 365.md

 Defender for Office 365 safeguards your organization against malicious threats posed by email messages, links (URLs), and collaboration tools.
 ### 1. Prevent & detect
+Some of the features of [[Microsoft Defender for Office 365]] that help organizations prevent and detect email and collaboration based threats include:
+- Policies for anti-malware, anti-spam, and anti-phishing
+- Outbound spam filtering
+- Connection filtering to help identify good or bad source email servers by IP addresses.
+- Quarantine policies to define the user experience for quarantined messages
+- Submit messages, URLs, and attachments to Microsoft for analysis.
+- Safe attachments that provide an additional layer of protection against malware.
+After files are scanned by the common virus detection engine in Microsoft 365, Safe Attachments opens files in a virtual environment to see what happens (a process known as detonation).
+- Email and collaboration alerts
+- Attack simulation training, which allows admins to run realistic attack scenarios in your organization.
+These simulated attacks help identify and train vulnerable users before a real attack impacts your bottom line.
+- Security information and event management (SIEM) integration for alerts.
+### 2. Investigate
+Some of the features of [[Microsoft Defender for Office 365]] that help organizations detect email and collaboration based threats include:
+- Audit log search by users with appropriate permissions such as admins, insider risk teams, compliance and legal investigators, to provide visibility into the activities of the organization.
+- Message trace capabilities.
+Message trace follows email messages as they travel through your Microsoft 365 organization.
+You can determine if a message was received, rejected, deferred, or delivered by the service.
+It also shows what actions were taken on the message before it reached its final status.
+- Reports to help you see how email security features are protecting your organization.
+- Explorer (also known as Threat Explorer) or Real-time detections that are near real-time tools to help Security Operations (SecOps) teams investigate and respond to threats.
+Explorer allows admins to see malware detected by Microsoft 365 security features, start an automated investigation and response process, Investigate malicious email, and more.
+- Security information and event management (SIEM) integration for detections.
+- URL trace that allows admins to investigate a domain to see if the devices and servers in your enterprise network have been communicating with a known malicious domain.
+- Threat trackers that are queries that you create and save to automatically or manually discover cybersecurity threats in your organization.
+- The campaigns feature that identifies and categorizes coordinated phishing and malware email attacks.
+The campaigns feature lets you see the overall picture of an email attack faster and more completely than any human.